jbingel/lexi-frontend/README.md

 ## Changelog

+### Version 0.3.4
++ Improved CSS to prevent linebreaks at thumbsdown

 ### Version 0.3.3
 + Allow execution of Lexi only once per tab load
 + better style of notification boxes